Tulsi: benefits, dosage, contraindications

 Allergies ✪✪✪✪✪

-Tulsi, or holy basil, is traditionally used for its anti-allergic properties.
-Animal studies indicate that its leaf extracts, volatile oil, and fixed oil may protect against asthma and pre-convulsive dyspnea.
-These effects are attributed to mast cell stabilization and the inhibition of inflammatory mediators, reinforcing its use in managing allergic reactions.
+Tulsi, or holy basil, has traditionally been used for its anti-allergic properties.
+Animal studies show that its leaf extracts, its volatile oil and its fixed oil can protect against asthma and pre-convulsive dyspnea.
+These effects are attributed to mast cell stabilization and inhibition of inflammatory mediators, supporting its use in managing allergic reactions.

 Posologie

 Tulsi, known for its antioxidant properties, may play a role in combating aging.
-Its extracts reduce oxidative stress and may thus prevent age-related cellular damage.
-Additionally, tulsi boosts the production of detoxifying substances that protect organs against toxins, potentially contributing to better longevity.
+Its extracts reduce oxidative stress and may thereby help prevent age-related cellular damage.
+Additionally, tulsi stimulates the production of detoxifying substances that protect organs against toxins, potentially contributing to improved longevity.

 Posologie